 ii) IB Diploma Programme

 The International Baccalaureate Diploma Programme (IBDP) is the alternative curriculum of senior secondary education offered by Logos.
-It complies with the requirements of International Baccalaureate Organization (IBO), a recognized diploma examination well acclaimed by local and overseas universities.
+It complies with the requirements of International Baccalaureate Organization (IBO), a recognized international diploma examination well acclaimed by local and overseas universities, including prestigious ones.

 The IBDP curriculum contains six subject groups together with the “Core”, namely, the Extended Essay (EE); Theory of Knowledge (TOK); and Creativity, Action, Service (CAS).
 The six subject groups are: